jcao15/A2-Photo-Editor-ECE-523-/README.md

 ## Overview

 I built a simple photo editor!
-It can add text to the photo, draw stuff on the photo and rotate the photo with 90 degrees.
+It can add text to the photo and rotate the photo with 90 degrees.

 ## Using the app

-User is able to use either CameraX to take a photo or insert a photo from the gallery then have three simple functions to edit the photo.
+User is able to use either CameraX to take a photo or insert a photo from the gallery then have two simple functions to edit the photo.
 Once finish editing, user is able save the photo to the phone gallery.

 ## Walkthrough